 [list name].remove(x)

-In these examples, append() and remove() are object calls and x defines what list item the object should append or remove.
+In these examples, append() and remove() are object calls, and x defines which list item the object should append or remove.

 The Python user needs no prior understanding of the objects’ code to use these objects.
 They only need to name its attributes (parameters).